 If my application is denied for funding, am I able to apply for assistance again in the future?

-Funding denial by the AEF Review Committee of a completed and reviewed application does not prohibit the applicant from submitting a different application (disaster or temporary assistance) in the future as long as the applicant meets eligibility guidelines.
+Funding denial by the AEF Review Committee of a completed and reviewed application does not prohibit the applicant from submitting a different application (disaster or hardship assistance) in the future as long as the applicant meets eligibility guidelines.